tinkugoel/azure-serverless-cost-opt/solution/SOLUTION.md

    b.
 Web Activity: Use ADF Web Activity to invoke the stored procedure, passing the cutoff date as a parameter only on validation success.

+For regular archival we will schedule this pipeline for a periodic frequency needed as per operational requirements to archive records on regular basis be it daily, weekly.

 # For records retrieval from Azure Cosmos DB and Azure BLOB Storage(in case of older >= 3 months)

 API Contracts with client remains same and no changes needs to be informed to clients/end users, however, we need to implement a fallback logic in our backend for that GET API call.